elvisflash/Azani-Management-System/README.md

 ### 📜 Disclaimer

 This project is for demonstration and portfolio purposes only.
-Flash Logistics is a fictional company created for learning and development.
+AZANI is a fictional company created for learning and development.

 ---
 # 👨‍💻 Author